Table of Contents

-Or you have to wait for the PC to catch up with the data wobbling over the RF connection to your wireless dongle.
+Or you have to wait for the PC to catch up with the data wobbling over the RF connection to the dongle.

-Wired keyboards don’t have this problem unless your keyboard is completely borked.
+Wired keyboards don’t have this problem unless they’re completely borked.

 But the honest truth is that unless you’re a pro gamer talking about response times is silly.